joseph-abell/york-oratory/content/groups.md

       Please let us know if you would be interested in helping with our music.
-    description: >-
-      There is a small choir to support the singing at the 10:30am Sunday Mass, and at the 12:00pm Latin Mass we have the Schola Sancti Wilfridi a traditional choir that sings plainchant and polyphony.
+    description: Singing at 10.30am and 12noon Sunday Masses at St Wilfrid's
     groupType: ''
     primaryImage: ''
     title: Choirs